 Do I Need Split Tunneling?

 Whether or not you need split tunneling is entirely up to you.
 Though you probably won’t need to use it every moment of your day, split tunneling does have its purpose.
+VPNs that offer split tunneling, like IVPN, can help you get extra benefits without paying any more for your subscription.
 Here are a few common situations that you could run into:

 Accessing LAN devices